logaritex/assistant-api/README.md

    Map.of())); // metadata
 ```

-- `Instructions`: configures how the Assistant and model should behave or respond (Similar to system messages in the Chat Completions API).
+- `Instructions`: instructs how the Assistant and model should behave or respond (Similar to system messages in the Chat Completions API).
-- `Model`: you can specify the LLM model to use.
+- `Model`: the LLM model to use.
-- `Code Interpreter`: is one of the supported tools.
-It allows the Assistants to write and run Python code in a sandboxed execution environment to solve code and math problems.
+- `Code Interpreter`: one of the supported tools, that allows the Assistants to write and run Python code in a sandboxed execution environment to solve code and math problems.

 #### Create a Thread

-`Thread` is a conversation session between an `Assistant` and a `User`.
+`Thread` is a, persistent, conversation session between an `Assistant` and a `User`.
 It stores `Messages` and automatically handle truncation to fit content into a model’s context.

-Threads are created per user as soon as the user initiates the conversation.
+Threads are created per user, after the user initiates the conversation.

 ```java
 // Create an empty Thread.
 Data.Thread thread = assistantApi.createThread(new ThreadRequest<>());
 ```

-> Threads don’t have a size limit.
-You can add as many Messages as you want to a Thread.
-The Assistant will ensure that requests to the model fit within the maximum context window, using relevant optimization techniques.

 #### Add a Message to a Thread

-Message is created by an Assistant or a User and stored on the Thread.
+`Message` is created by an `Assistant` or a `User` and stored on the `Thread`.
 It can include text, images, and other files.

 Lets add a new user Message to our Thread: